1. INTRODUCTION

 4. CARING ABOUT OTHERS

-Our general behaviour towards our fellow humans should obviously flow from Jesus’ second commandment.
+Our general behaviour towards our fellow humans SHOULD obviously flow from Jesus’ second commandment.
 We must, for example, be ready to assist any human being who we consider needs our caring help.
 You know the old saying, “It costs nothing to be kind”.
-And in fact, our kindness can bring about great change for individuals and the world as a whole.
+And in fact, our kindness can bring about great change for individuals AND the world as a whole.

 Just as God himself came to serve his beloved children through self sacrifice, in the ‘person of Jesus‘, so we Christians are called to serve our fellow humans.
 And committed Christians DO always seem to be ‘in the thick of it’, trying to help where there is pain, suffering and abuse of others throughout the world as a whole.